-"Choosing a Funding Opportunity" and "Grant Application Forms for FY2019" are pre-recorded and are available as recordings and as PDFs of the slides plus transcripts on our website at the links identified here.
+IMLS OMS: Choosing a Funding Opportunity for FY2020 was pre-recorded and are available as recordings, and as a PDF of the slides plus a transcript on our website at the links pictured here.

-In the first, we cover the IMLS vision, mission, and strategic plan with an emphasis on how they influence our grant making.
-We also address institutional eligibility, provide a quick overview of all our funding opportunities, how to find information online with a focus on our website, and we cover the three places you must be registered in order to apply for an IMLS grant.
+In that webinar, we cover the IMLS vision, mission, and strategic plan; with an emphasis on how they influence our grant making.
+We also address institutional eligibility; provide a quick overview of all our funding opportunities; discuss how to find information online (with a focus on our website); and we cover the three places you must be registered in order to apply for an IMLS grant.